Back to blog

 Caches make reads fast by letting the system be wrong in controlled ways.
 Keys, TTLs, invalidation, and stampede protection explored.

-Caching is a common technique for reducing latency: put Redis in front of the database, put a CDN in front of the app, or put a memoized function in front of expensive code.
-Latency drops and load on the source of truth decreases.
+Caching is one of the gentler ways to make a system faster.
+You put Redis in front of the database, a CDN in front of the app, or a memoized function in front of expensive code.
+Latency drops, and the source of truth gets some breathing room.

-The tradeoffs show up in specific failure modes: a user updates their profile and sees the old name for five minutes, a hot key expires and 20,000 requests hit the database at the same time, or a private response gets cached under a public key.
-These are the cases where caching becomes an architectural concern rather than a simple optimization.
+The cost of that speed is small until it isn't, and it always shows up in particular moments.
+A user updates their profile and sees the old name for five minutes.
+A hot key expires and 20,000 requests arrive at the database in the same instant.
+A private response is stored under a public key and handed to the wrong person.
+These are the moments where caching stops being a convenience and becomes something to design.

 Cache layers and stampede protectionAnimated cache rings show fast cache hits, a cache miss reaching the database, an expiry stampede, and lock protection during refill.Cache layers are freshness boundariesfast when the answer is nearby, costly when every layer misses togetherClient cacheCDN/App cacheDBuserhit: 5msmiss: 500msstampede after expiryone loader, others waitStatewarmmissherdrefill